Best Nike Running Shoes of 2025

 Cons:

-• It virtually sells out immediately
+• Seems to sell out immediately

 What makes them so fast?
 A ton of proprietary technology.
 Let’s start with the base, where Nike employs a new lightweight Fast Shot outsole for grip and traction.
 Previous versions had more of a wave pattern on the outsole, whereas this one has mini-lugs.
 The outsole rubber is also now continuous, connecting the heel to the forefoot for the first time.
 This improves the heel-to-toe transition, regardless of pace.
 The previous version really only felt good at faster paces.